craigrachow/HackingLessons/zzScratchPad.md

 Repeat
 ZAP better then burp

+## Web Enumeration ##
+wappalyzer - good plugin for looking at website platforms or software. add this to my hacking soe

 crt.sh - website to search for subdomains.

 curl -u http://website - display website header and info